Redhwan-A/SurveyPHE/README.md

 # SUPPLEMENTARY MATERIAL

-**Note:** these tables, we will convert them from images to texts after accepting.
+**Note:** We will convert these tables from images to texts after acceptance.

 ![Alt text](figures/1.jpg)
 ![Alt text](figures/2.jpg)